If you’re curious about Vessi shoes, check out my candid Vessi shoes review to find out if they’re worth it.

 Okay, that’s fine.
 Vessi clearly states that they’re not for total submersion, but I was a little disappointed by the lack of quick-drying material.

-They stayed soaked for two full days afterward–and these were days where outside temperatures reached 90 degrees F! (luckily, I brought multiple pairs of shoes on my trip).
+They stayed soaked for two full days afterward–and these were days when outside temperatures reached 90 degrees F! (luckily, I brought multiple pairs of shoes on my trip).

 Again, Vessi doesn’t claim that they’re kayaking shoes, and I now know that I misused them.